The AAO 2023 online abstract submitter will open March 9.

 Abstract Submission

-Complete all three required sections of the abstract submit.
+Complete all three required sections of the abstract submission.
 Failure to complete the required fields will result in an incomplete abstract.
 Incomplete abstracts cannot be reviewed.

 Completed submissions will be anonymously graded by the Reviewers of the Annual Meeting Program Committee (AMPC).
 Name(s) of author(s) and statements of affiliation are not allowed in the title or abstract text.